ErinaTheDummy/SwordToShield/Character_Creation/Classes/Sorcerer.md

 Whenever you cast a spell that deals fire damage, roll an addition damage die and substitute the lowest roll with the result.
 Whenever you take fire damage from an enemy, regain 3 hitpoints.

 ### Wings of Flame (4th Level)
-As a bonus action you may expend 2 hit dice and 2 mana to envelope yourself in roaring flames.
+As a bonus action you may expend 2 hit dice and gain 1 dark magic to envelope yourself in roaring flames.
 You gain 4d6 temporary hitpoints and for the duration any melee attacks against you take fire damage equal to the damage dealt.
-You also gain
-60 feet of flying speed.
+You also gain 60 feet of flying speed.
 This envelop of flames dissipates when you have no remaining temporary hitpoints.

 ### Supernova Accustomed (6th Level)
 Due to the boiling blood pumping through your veins, you have become accustomed to the heat.
 You become immune to fire damage and excessively hot weather has no effect on you.
 Additionally, When you cast a spell that deals fire damage it burns exceptionally hot, making it ignore fire resistance and treating immunity as resistance.